Bangladesh disaster crushes owner's ideal of clothes with a conscience

-SAVAR, Bangladesh/MADRID, June 17 When Spanish garment maker David Mayor arrived in Bangladesh a decade ago the fashion label he set up had the motto "clothing with a heart".
+SAVAR, Bangladesh/MADRID When Spanish garment maker David Mayor arrived in Bangladesh a decade ago the fashion label he set up had the motto "clothing with a heart".

 In an industry notorious for harsh working conditions he said he wanted to show it was possible to run an ethical business in which workers were trained well and treated with respect.